duytai/sNeu/README.md

 # projects containing ./configurate
 CC=<path/to/sNeu>/clang.py CXX=<path/to/sNeu>/clang++.py ./configure
 ```
+### 4. Fuzz your programs with sNeu

-Fuzz your binary file with AFL for 1 hour and continue with sneu
+Fuzz your binary with AFL for 1 hour and continue with sneu
 ```bash
 sneu -i in -o out <path/to/binary/file>
 # in/ contains testcases under the folder queue of AFL